mroukema/Explorer-Pi-Keyboard/files/thumb/parts.md

 *note that this still isn't long enough to support the 90 degreee position; it simply seemed to extreme an angle and the part already allows for more rotation than I'll ever use.

-## Thumb Attachement
+## Thumb Attachment
 Part that joins the thumb cluster and main keyboard body together.
-Allows for angle of attachement to be set between 0-90 degrees in 15 degree increments.
+Allows for angle of attachment to be set between 0-90 degrees in 15 degree increments.

 ## Thumb Bottom
-Connects to Thumb Attachement via one M2, one M3 screws/threaded insert, and to top via six M2 screws/inserts.
-Went kinda overboard with threaded attachement points; not all these are sticty needed to be secure, could easily get away with using just three or two.
+Connects to Thumb Attachment via one M2, one M3 screws/threaded insert, and to top via six M2 screws/inserts.
+Went kinda overboard with threaded attachment points; not all these are sticty needed to be secure, could easily get away with using just three or two.

 ## Thumb Top
 Connects to Support strut via M3 screws/threaded insert.
 Switch plate allows for either MX or Choc switches.